Monte Carlo with Determinantal Point Processes

 When the ambient dimension $d$ becomes large, practitioners typically prefer \emph{Markov chain Monte Carlo} (MCMC) methods over importance sampling.
 This means taking $w_i=1/N$ and nodes $(\bx_i)$ to be the realization of a Markov chain with stationary distribution $\mu$, such as the Metropolis-Hastings chain.
-Under general conditions on the Markov chain and for $f$ in $L^1$ of an appropriate measure related to the Markov kernel, $\sqrt N\cE_N(f)$ then converges in distribution to a centered Gaussian variable \citep[Theorem 7.32]{DoMoSt14}.
-The limiting variance grows more slowly with the dimension $d$ than for importance sampling, a posteriori justifying the preferential use of MCMC for large $d$.
+Under relatively weak conditions on the Markov chain and the integrand, $\sqrt N\cE_N(f)$ then converges in distribution to a centered Gaussian variable; see e.g. \citep[Theorem 7.32]{DoMoSt14}.
+The limiting variance usually grows more slowly with the dimension $d$ than for importance sampling; see \citep{BeCh09} for a proof in a simplified setting.
+This justifies the preferential use of MCMC for large $d$.
 In any case, the typical order of magnitude of the error $\cE_N(f)$ for Monte Carlo methods is $N^{-1/2}$, which is often deemed a rather slow decay.